The freshest chicken kiev in town. Hands down.

 Get your potatoes boiling in a pan of water.
-Once cooked through, drain, and then re add to the pan.
-Add a tablespoon and a half of butter, a handful of chopped parsley and tarragon, salt, pepper and a small drizzle of olive oil.
+Once cooked through, drain and re-add to the pan.
+Add 1 1⁄2 tablespoons of butter, a handful of chopped parsley and tarragon, salt, pepper and a small drizzle of olive oil.
 Mash everything together.
 Once mashed, add your bacon and fold it through.
 Set mash aside.

 Chicken time.
-Take a chicken breast.
-Cut a slit in the thick side.
-Work the knife and your index finger in to the slit, and make a hole to hold the butter.
+Cut a slit into the thick side of each chicken breast.
+Work the knife and your index finger into the slit and make hole to hold the butter.
 Ideally you want to keep the slid quite small so the butter doesn’t flow out.

 Take your butter out the fridge.
-Cut some small discs.
-Squeeze them in to the chicken hole.
-Repeat with the other three breasts.
+Cut up into small discs.
+Squeeze them into each of the four chicken breasts.

 Lay out 3 bowls.
 Fill one with flour, the other with 3 eggs (whisk and season with salt and pepper) and the last with breadcrumbs.

-Dip your chicken in the flour, then the eggs, then the breadcrumbs.
+Dip your chicken in the flour, next the eggs and then the breadcrumbs.

 Heat a large frying pan with a good drizzle of oil.
 Add your breasts to the pan.
-Cook for 3-4 minutes each side, until the breadcrumbs and golden.
+Cook for 3-4 minutes on each side, until the breadcrumbs are golden.

 Remove the breasts from the frying pan and add to a roasting tray.
 Plan in oven for 12-15 minutes until cooked through.

-Serve the chicken on a large spoonful of the bacony mash.
-Cut it open and enjoy!
+Serve the chicken on a large spoonful of the bacon mash.
+Tuck in and enjoy!